 The following applies to server performance: The more you pay, the more performance you get.
-Therefore, the question of which requirements you WordPress really need for your server is crucial.
+Therefore, the question of which server requirements you really need for WordPress is crucial.

 This question arises regardless of whether you are already operating your site or are setting up WordPress from scratch.
 However, if your WordPress instance is already online, it makes sense to first optimize the pages.
 Because this is free of charge (even if it is time-consuming).
 Only then should you think about additional performance investments.

 Without choosing the right hosting tariff, however, the performance of your server can quickly fizzle out.
 Because if you have to share the hardware with dozens or hundreds of other customers, you offer WordPress conditions that are rather unfavorable.
 At next part of this series we therefore go into the most important performance factors of hosting.

 But before that we would of course like to know what experience you have had with hardware so far.
 Which servers have proven to be particularly fast and what can you recommend to other WordPress users, for example regarding the PHP limit?